Simply007/kontent-custom-element-samples/CREATE_CUSTOM_ELEMENT.md

 </body>
 </html>
 ```
-What you see above is a basic HTML with [jQuery](https://jquery.com/) and [SimpleMDE](https://github.com/Kentico/kontent-custom-element-simplemde-markdown-editor) in the head and a body with places for the editor itself (the text area) and code that will fill in the editor with what you want.
+What you see above is a basic HTML with [jQuery](https://jquery.com/) and [SimpleMDE](https://github.com/Kentico/kontent-custom-element-simplemde-markdown-editor) in the head and a body with places for the editor itself (the text area) and code for the business logic around the editor.

 ## 2. Include the Custom Elements API
 The Custom Elements API is a JavaScript API that enables you to create custom elements for Kontent.
 Add it to the head of your page.